-In interrogate mode, when any of the routing buttons (groups, mains, tracks) are held down, the fader assign buttons of all the paths feeding that buss will remain lit.
-The fader assign buttons of paths which are not feeding the buss will cease to be lit.
-This button can also be used to interrogate mix minus feeds using the BUS button on the Input/Output panel.
-Paths can be added or removed from the bus under interrogation, by selecting or deselecting their fader assign buttons.
+When any of the routing buttons (groups, mains, tracks) are held down, the fader assign buttons of all the paths feeding that bus will remain lit.
+The fader assign buttons of paths which are not feeding the bus will cease to be lit.
+This button can also be used to interrogate mix minus feeds using the BUS button on the Input/ Output panel.